kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/LCD adapter board r1.0/README.md

   <img width="659" height="449" src="https://github.com/kamval/SAMA5D27-SOM1-EK1/blob/master/Documents/a5d27_som1_video_demo_bot.jpg">
 </p>

-If you want to get a piece of LCD Adapter Board or build one, for testing please <a href = "mailto: kamen.valkov@comet.bg">give me a note</a>.
+If you want to get a piece of LCD Adapter Board or build one for testing, please <a href = "mailto: kamen.valkov@comet.bg">give me a note</a>.